theguyonthesky/US-States-Game/README.md

 - `states_to_learn.csv`: Auto-generated list of missed states.

+# How to Run
+1. Make sure Python is installed on your system

+2. Clone or download this repository.

+3. Place `blank_states_img.gif`, `50_states.csv` in the same directory as `main.py`
+   *(Note: The data.json file is auto-created in the same directory when you save your first entry — no need to add it manually.)*

+4. Run the game using one of the following methods:

+    - Terminal (macOS/Linux): 'python3 main.py'
+    - Windows (or IDEs like VS Code, PyCharm): 'python main.py' or use the Run button

 # License
 This project is licensed under the MIT License — feel free to use or modify it for learning purposes.
 <br>**Have fun! 😊**